noorrgb/shopping-cart-assignment/README.md

 # Important Note

 The is a fully functional web-app with only one deviation from requirements i.e i did not use mongoDB for storing cart items.
-The reason is the issue i am facing because of time constraint and an issue i was facing about accessing jquery from webpack generated modules, i needed the jquery for API calls.
+The reason is a combination of time constraint and an unexpected issue i faced about accessing jquery from webpack generated bundled JS modules, i needed the jquery for API calls.